leocjj/wd_notification/README.md

 ## Project Status
 This project is currently in development.
 Users can create a user, set preferences and send notifications.
 But there are still some features to be implemented, such as:
+- [ ] Add real services to send email and sms
 - [ ] Add more tests
 - [ ] Add more type hints
 - [ ] Add linters and formatters